Staff & manager sponsorship responsibilities

 • For any future application to obtain UK Indefinite leave to remain (Settlement) UKVI rules dictate that any total absences from the UK over 180 full days in any 12 month period of the qualifying period, are likely to cause a settlement application to be ineligible unless a permitted exemption applies or there are serious and compelling reasons for the absence.

 • Any period of absence from the UK where work may need to be undertaken from outside the UK (e.g. fieldwork/overseas research) should be discussed with your line manager/department initially.
-Where the required checks are undertaken and where this can be agreed, this should be requested as per the HR Policy Guidance web guidance.
+Where this can be agreed, your department will need to follow the Imperial College overseas working process and guidance should be taken from the International Mobility Team.

-• Additionally, where the agreed absence from the UK is agreed and is likely to be for a significant period that may be deemed as a temporary change in your work address, please notify the Staff Compliance Team directly, and in advance.
+• Additionally, where the agreed absence from the UK is agreed and is likely to be for a significant period that may be deemed as a temporary change in your work address, please notify the Staff Compliance Team directly once this is fully approved.

 • Notify your line manager of your leave and absences as soon as possible via the TeamSeer absence management system.